googlefonts/gf-docs/Spec/README.md

 If the project is OFL licensed, the first line of the OFL.txt file should be identical to the font copyright string.

 Project authors can be specified in an [AUTHORS.txt](https://github.com/JulietaUla/Montserrat/blob/master/AUTHORS.txt) file.
 Project contributors can be specified in a [CONTRIBUTERS.txt](https://github.com/JulietaUla/Montserrat/blob/master/CONTRIBUTORS.txt) file.
-Please duplicate and modify these files instead of reinventing the wheel.

 ### Font versioning